dhc-barnard/dhclimate/about.md

 title: About
 ---

 This manifesto emerged from a collective desire to foreground the climate crisis within digital humanities work.
+This document incorporates feedback and comments offered on the [first published draft](https://dhc-barnard.github.io/envdh/) of the manifesto, which remains online to preserve the original annotations.

 ## Co-authors (in alphabetical order)
 - Anne Baillot